1. Education

-A pronoun that expresses mutual action or relationship.
+A reciprocal pronoun is a pronoun that expresses mutual action or relationship.
 In English the reciprocal pronouns are each other and one another.

 See also: